 *Note: Most cutters have a limited range of size and thickness that can be cut using the hammer/mallet method.
 Even if the advertisement claims it will cut up to 14 gauge – it may not.
-Read the fine print: a lot of these “cuts up to” usually means that the cutter will work with these gauges IF used with a hydraulic press.
+Read the fine print: a lot of these “cut up to” usually means that the cutter will work with these gauges IF used with a hydraulic press.
 See Swanstrom’s instruction manual.

-If you are whacking away at your cutter and the discs aren’t happening it could be a few things: Your punches are “dull as dirt” or, your gauge/size of disc is too thick/large for you to cut by hand or you are using your punches/cutting block upside down.
+If you are whacking away at your cutter and the discs aren’t happening it could be a few things: Your punches are “dull as dirt” or, your gauge/size of the disc is too thick/large for you to cut by hand or you are using your punches/cutting block upside down.
 With some sets, like the older model Pepe cutters, the top and bottom of the block are not easily discerned.
-I wrote with a felt pen on the top side because, I have put the punch in backwards quite a few times.
+I wrote with a felt pen on the top side because I have put the punch in backward quite a few times.
 This is not good for your tool’s longevity!
 Some punches can be confusing too.
 If that is the case with your set, maybe spray paint the hitting end pink (or blue) so you don’t get confused.

-- Follow above directions until step 9.
+- Follow the above directions until step 9.